-In April 2019, CEBaP launched the Cochrane First Aid Field.
-In addition to the “Cochrane Review Groups”, who have the task to conduct rigorous systematic reviews in a specific domain of health care (a specific healthcare problem), a “Cochrane Field” has as main task to contribute to knowledge translation (putting evidence into practice) to a specific target group (e.g. a specific setting, group of providers, consumers,…).
-This new member of the Cochrane Fields aspires to create a global independent network of people interested in developing, disseminating and implementing high-quality research evidence on first aid.
-Cochrane First Aid not only aims to link the major players in the field of first aid and Cochrane as the world’s major evidence-synthesizing organization, but also focuses on building demand, knowledge translation, stakeholder engagement and review production.
+In April 2019, CEBaP launched Cochrane First Aid.
+Cochrane First Aid aspires to create a global independent network of people interested in developing, disseminating and implementing high-quality research evidence on first aid.
+It not only aims to link the major players in the field of first aid and Cochrane as the world’s major evidence-synthesizing organization, but also focuses on knowledge translation, i.e. supporting the evidence being put into practice.
+Other goals of Cochrane First Aid include building demand, stakeholder engagement and review production.

 Cochrane First Aid is led by CEBaP Manager Emmy De Buck, and coordinated by 2 CEBaP researchers.
-The Global First Aid Reference Centre (GFARC) of the International Federation of Red Cross and Red Crescent Societies is a collaborating centre of Cochrane First Aid.
+The Global First Aid Reference Centre of the International Federation of Red Cross and Red Crescent Societies is a collaborating centre of Cochrane First Aid.

 2020 has been a challenging year, mainly because of the COVID-19 pandemic.
 It has emphasized the importance of providing reliable scientific evidence to everyone, including laypeople, in a timely manner.
 Cochrane First Aid feels proud to have contributed to this.
 Below, you can find their most important achievements of 2020 for each of their 5 main strategic goals.
 For more information and the full annual report, visit their website.